Disclaimers and Other Information

 PharmGKB annotates PGx-based drug dosing guidelines published by the Royal Dutch Association for the Advancement of Pharmacy - Pharmacogenetics Working Group (DPWG).
 PharmGKB curates allele function assignments and phenotype mappings from the DPWG to provide genotype specific DPWG guideline recommendations.
 Where possible, PharmGKB maps DPWG terms to CPIC terms, as outlined on PharmGKB.

 CYP3A4 is currently not part of a CPIC guideline.
 Since the DPWG CYP3A4 documentation includes limit variant notations for the included alleles (only *16, *20, and *22 are specified) PharmCAT relies on PharmVar CYP3A4 allele definitions.
-The CYP3A4*20 and *22 definitions are the same in both sources, while the *16 allele definition includes besides rs12721627 an additional SNP rs2242480 in PharmVar.
+However, the CYP3A4*16, *20 and *22 definitions are the same in both sources.

 The CPIC UGT1A1 allele definition file includes *6, *27, *28, *36, *37, and *80.
 Since the DPWG UGT1A1 document does not include allele definitions besides for the UGT1A1 TA box promoter polymorphism, PharmCAT only includes the UGT1A1 positions from the CPIC UGT1A1 allele definition file.
 Other UGT1A1 alleles can be supplied as outside calls but not be determined from the VCF file by the Named Allele Matcher.